amar1099/CMP2804MGroup22-1/Server/Readme.md

 ## Running the tests

-Use Postman Application to test if the Cloud Server can push out recieved data
+Use Postman Application to test if the Cloud Server can push out received data

 <img width="1130" alt="Screenshot 2020-04-17 at 11 34 50" src="https://user-images.githubusercontent.com/62295554/79567164-a25d2e00-80ab-11ea-97da-e450df9f6572.png">